Shadorc/RPiTube/README.md

 3/ Control video using VLC's Web interface available at `http://<RPI_IP>:8080`.
 Leave the username field blank and enter the password (`rpitube` if you didn't defined one using `--vlc-password`).
+The HTML has been slightly modified to remove all the buttons that do not work with the Chromecast.

 ## Improving speed